adobe/webkit/README.md

 Windows Build
 -------------
-Note that DirectX is needed, which can be downloaded from the following address:
+Note that if you are using the Windows build DirectX is needed, which can be downloaded from the following address:
 (http://www.microsoft.com/download/en/details.aspx?displaylang=en%3fWT.mc_id%3dMSCOM_DLC_US_DR_111SXX02959&id=35)